 Urticaria, with or without angio-oedema, may be acute or chronic.
 Acute episodes, which occur over a period of less than 6 weeks, are usually caused by a specific stimulus, and are self-limiting.
 Chronic episodes occur over a period of 6 or more weeks and are rarely attributable to a specific stimulus.

 Angio-oedema can also occur in the absence of urticaria.
 This is a separate clinical entity, requiring a different diagnostic approach.
 Patient history, physical examination, and laboratory investigations are used to determine whether angio-oedema is drug-induced, hereditary, or acquired.

 Division of Immunology/Allergy Section

 JB is a consultant, contracted researcher, and speaker for Sanofi-Regeneron, AstraZeneca, Novartis/Regeneron, Shire/Takeda, CSL Behring, Pharming.
 He is also a consultant and contracted researcher for Allakos, Kalvista, Bioscryst, IONIS.
 JB is a member of the Joint Task Force practice parameter.
 JB has spoken on this topic at National, International and Regional/Local Educational meetings.
 JB is an author of abstracts and manuscripts related to these topics and is an author of a number of references cited in this topic.

 Dr Jonathan Bernstein would like to gratefully acknowledge Dr S. Shahzad Mustafa and Dr Stephen Dreskin, previous contributors to this topic.

 Honorary Associate Professor

 University of Warwick

-FH has attended educational events organised and funded by Almrall and Schering Plough; has received speaker's fee from Steibel, Leo, and Schering Plough; and is an author of references cited in this monograph.
+FH has attended educational events organised and funded by Almrall and Schering Plough; has received a speaker's fee from Steibel, Leo, and Schering Plough; and is an author of references cited in this topic.

 Consultant in Dermatology